 This topical is a high-potency nail treatment in a vehicle containing, Tea Tree Oil, Menthol, Camphor and Eucalyptus Oil.
 Tea Tree Oil is one of many home remedies that help treat fungal toenails.

 I’ve seen this sold online and at Walmart for between $19.00 to $33.00.
 There is NO active antifungal ingredient in this medication.
 Basically, its main ingredients are skin softeners like lactic acid and urea.
 So if you are trying to cure ugly toenails, then this medication will be least effective.
 It will be more effective as an

 Topical treatment for fungal nails:

-One of the few topical medications that use an old fashion antifungual called Clotrimazole for broad-sprectrum coverage.
+One of the few topical medications that use an old fashion antifungal called Clotrimazole for broad-spectrum coverage.
 Clotrimazole is also known by the brand name Lotrimin which is used for athletes foot infections.
 As the name as its spelled on the end “-oil” has an added essential oil in the formula as a carrier to help penetrate into the toenail.
 Formula 3 also has this using Jojoba oil as I will mention below.

-This medication is also an in office dispense medication and can not be purchased from a retail store.
+This medication is also an in-office dispense medication and can not be purchased from a retail store.

 Formula 3 was the first product available to patients utilizing this formulation which includes natural JOJOBA OIL.
 The jojoba oil is quickly absorbed by the skin, which delivers the tolnaftate directly to the infected area.
-Because jojoba is virtually identical to sebum — the oil people’s skin produces naturally– the tolnaftate in Formula 3® Antifungal quickly and effectively penetrates the skin, speeding healing to the infected areas.
+Because jojoba is virtually identical to sebum — the oil people’s skin produces naturally– the tolnaftate in Formula 3® Antifungal quickly and effectively

 Please be aware that the main ingredient, tolnaftate, is not FDA approved for toenails and only approved for skin conditions such as athletes foot and ringworm.